SGL-UT/gnsstk-apps/core/apps/positioning/README.md

 Some of these models (Saas, Neill, NewB) require the height (altitude) and latitude of the receiver and the day of year; PRSolve will give it this information when it has a reference position (--ref) and a start or stop time (--start or --stop).
 Note that the
 NewB model computes it own weather parameters given the latitude and day of year.
-For more information on these tropospheric models, see class TropModel in the GPS Toolkit.
+For more information on these tropospheric models, see class TropModel in the GNSS Toolkit.

 Reference position input:
 -------------------------